joakimk/devbox-tools/README.md

 It autodetects dependencies a bit like heroku, uses docker for services (like postgres) and can cache both code and data for quicker installs.

-## Setting up your devbox repo
+## Setting up your organizations devbox repo

-Setup a new devbox repo.
+This oneliner will setup a devbox repo to host the Vagrant VM and your customizations.

     mkdir devbox && cd devbox && git clone git@github.com:joakimk/devbox_tools.git && devbox_tools/bootstrap

+Now you can:

 * Customize "Vagrantfile" if needed (change box image, etc).
 The base box must have docker support.
 See http://www.vagrantbox.es/.
-* Customize TOOLS_VERSION in "start" (if you want to lock down the devbox_tools version)
+* Customize TOOLS\_VERSION in "start" (if you want to lock down the devbox_tools version)

 Then start: